seanpmaxwell/jet-validators/README.md

 ## Complex Validators
-These require and initialization step which will return a validator function.
+These require an initialization step which will return a validator function.

-### Is in Array
+### `isInArray`
-Does the argument `===` any item in the array:
+Does the argument strictly equal any item in the array:
 ```typescript
   const isInArrTest = isInArray(['1', '2', '3']);
   isInArrTest('1'); // => true